MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 Developers have two ways to obtain a developer environment for Copilot:

-1. With a sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](#isv-partners-in-microsoft-365-developer-tap)).
+1. With a sandbox Microsoft 365 tenant with Copilot (available in limited preview through [Microsoft 365 Developer Technology Adoption Program (TAP) membership](#isv-partners-in-microsoft-365-developer-tap)).
 2. With an eligible Microsoft 365 or Office 365 production environment with a Copilot for Microsoft 365 license.

 > [!NOTE]